-Rodent control is a matter of public health.
+Rodent control services are a matter of public health.
 Rats and mice are exploding in population around the world.
 Rodents spread diseases like salmonella and introduce disease causing pests to homes and businesses.
 Rodent infestations are most commonly reported in the fall and winter (more than 20 million U.S. homes are invaded by rodents each winter); however, spring and summer follows a close second with only a ~15% decrease in reported rodent issues then during fall and winter.
 Regardless of the season, rodents can pose threats to your home, business, or public building.

 Hearing Noises in the Attic?

-Rodent control is not just about dealing with and eliminating a nuisance pest or a pest that can cause serious structural damage.
+Rodent control services is not just about dealing with and eliminating a nuisance pest or a pest that can cause serious structural damage.
 Rodents pose a public health and safety issue for people occupying structures that are plagued by rodents.
 Eco- Safe understands this important detail and we are proud to invest in the education, certification, and training of our team as pest control and public health go hand in hand.
 After inspecting your home or business, Eco-Safe will design a rodent treatment plan that will get you the results you desire.
-It is important to note that Eco-Safe does not rely on “cookie cutter” approaches when it comes to rodent control.
+It is important to note that Eco-Safe does not rely on “cookie cutter” approaches when it comes to rodent control services.
 Our goal is to address all of our customers’ concerns and provide peace of mind for all Eco-Safe clients.

 There are five main rodents that plague the United States: House mice, Deer mice, Cotton rats, Norway rats, and Roof rats.
 Each of these rodent species are responsible for spreading serious diseases and causing hundreds of millions of dollars of damage each year in the United States.